LAK-lady/LakeLegacyNP/README.md

 and saved in the Original_data folder.

 ## 3. Cleaned Data
-Any original data that was reformatted, cleaned for quality control, or derived from a model is saved in the Cleaned_data folder.
+Any original data that was re-formatted, cleaned for quality control, or derived from a model is saved in the Cleaned_data folder.

 ## 4. Products
 Any products, including printouts (as html or pdf), tables, and figures used to generate products for the manuscript is saved in the Products folder.